mpheath/user-list-goto-line-for-notepad-plus-plus/readme.md

 log fatal
 log timestamp
 log warn
+marks >
 ```

 Some items may not be shown if no selection exists, Change History is turned off, ...

+Items ending with `>` open a 2nd list.

  * any word style 0
    * List lines that match any word in the detected style number and goto selected line.
  * bookmarks
    * List bookmark lines and goto selected line.
  * change history
    * List all change history lines and goto selected line.
+     * Opens a 2nd list:
+       * all changes
- * change history modified
+         * List all change history lines and goto selected line.
+       * modified
          * List modified change history lines and goto selected line.
- * change history reverted to modified
+       * reverted to modified
          * List reverted to modified change history lines and goto selected line.
- * change history reverted to origin
+       * reverted to origin
          * List reverted to origin change history lines and goto selected line.
- * change history saved
+       * saved
          * List saved change history lines and goto selected line.
  * codes
    * List matched code lines and goto selected line.
  * codes extended
    * List matched code lines with an extended pattern and goto selected line.
-     Setup for Batch, Inno, Lua and Swift.
+     * Setup for Batch, Inno, Lua and Swift.
  * codes uppercase
    * List matched code lines and with an uppercase word pattern and goto selected line.
-     Targets what is known as code constants.
+     * Targets what is known as code constants.
-     Example: `ABC_7` is valid in a language preset style.
+     * Example: `ABC_7` is valid in a language preset style.
-     Setup for Au3, Bash, CoffeeScript, C#, D, GDScript, Go, Inno, Java, JavaScript, Lua, Matlab, Perl, PHP, Powershell, Python, Raku, Ruby, Rust and Swift.
+     * Setup for Au3, Bash, CoffeeScript, C#, D, GDScript, Go, Inno, Java, JavaScript, Lua, Matlab, Perl, PHP, Powershell, Python, Raku, Ruby, Rust and Swift.
  * comments
    * List comment lines and goto selected line.
  * comments block
    * List comment block lines and goto selected line.
-     Setup for Au3, C, C++, C#, EScript, FreeBasic, GDScript, Go, Java, JavaScript, Lua, MSSQL, PHP, Powershell, Python, Raku, Ruby, Rust, SQL and Swift.
+     * Setup for Au3, C, C++, C#, EScript, FreeBasic, GDScript, Go, Java, JavaScript, Lua, MSSQL, PHP, Powershell, Python, Raku, Ruby, Rust, SQL and Swift.
  * comments doc
    * List comment document lines and goto selected line.
-     Setup for C, C++, C#, COBOL, FreeBasic, Go, Java, JavaScript, Raku, Rust, SQL and Swift.
+     * Setup for C, C++, C#, COBOL, FreeBasic, Go, Java, JavaScript, Raku, Rust, SQL and Swift.
  * comments docline
    * List comment single line document lines and goto selected line.
-     Setup for D.
+     * Setup for D.
  * comments nested
    * List comment nested document lines and goto selected line.
-     Setup for D.
+     * Setup for D.
  * comments reminder
    * List lines containing `debug:`, `reminder:`, `todo:` in line comments and goto selected line.
-     Lines of code with end of line comments can be in the list.
+     * Lines of code with end of line comments can be in the list.
  * current char style 0
    * List lines that match current char in the detected style number and goto selected line.
  * current selection
    * List lines that match selection and goto selected line.
  * current selection style 0
    * List lines that match selection in the detected style number and goto selected line.
-     Must be word characters matched by re.match `^\w+$` so can be part of a word.
+     * Must be word characters matched by re.match `^\w+$` so can be part of a word.
-     Added provided it has good use though could change to improve or be removed if it has issues.
+     * Added provided it has good use though could change to improve or be removed if it has issues.
  * current word
    * List lines that match current word and goto selected line.
  * current word style 0